avani-16/Credit-Risk-Classification-SupervisedLearning/README.md

   - Write a Credit Risk Analysis Report

 ### Split the Data into Training and Testing Sets
-1) Read the lending_data.csv data from the Resources folder into a Pandas DataFrame.
+1) Read the 'lending_data.csv' data from the 'Resources folder' into a Pandas DataFrame.
-2) Create the labels set (y) from the “loan_status” column, and then create the features (X) DataFrame from the remaining columns.
+2) Create the labels set '(y)' from the “loan_status” column, and then create the features '(X)' DataFrame from the remaining columns.

    NOTE:
    A value of 0 in the “loan_status” column means that the loan is healthy.
 A value of 1 means that the loan has a high risk of defaulting.

 3) Split the data into training and testing datasets by using train_test_split.

 ### Create a Logistic Regression Model with the Original Data